Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Q: Why did you consult with THT?

-I joined the company in April 2020 and take charge of the DX project in 2021.
-Having previous experience with system implementation, I believed that business systems should be introduced not only to address short-term issues but also with a mid- to long-term perspective.
+I joined the company in April 2020 and take charge of the DX (digital transformation) project in 2021.
+Based on my previous experience with system implementation, I believed business systems should be introduced not only to solve short-term issues, but also with a mid- to long-term strategic perspective.

-We have 5 factories with nearly 200 employees.
-Therefore, it was already a challenge to organize the internal issues from management, general affairs, and clerical work to gaining a full understanding of various types of painting work, detailed knowledge and specifications of factory equipment, and addressing person-dependent challenges.
+We operate five factories with nearly 200 employees.
+Even organizing internal challenges was a significant task, from management, general affairs, and administrative operations to understanding the various types of painting processes, detailed knowledge and specifications of factory equipment, and addressing dependency on specific individuals.

-Additionally, designing a system and transitioning to DX requires specialized and extensive IT and equipment knowledge.
-We decided to work with THT from the beginning to help sort out equipment-related issues, because studying everything ourselves would have delayed implementation and increased the risk of making wrong decisions.
+Additionally, designing and implementing a DX strategy requires specialized and broad extensive in both IT and industrial equipment.
+We decided to consult THT from the early stages to help us organize equipment-related issues.
+Trying to study and manage everything on our own would have delayed implementation and increased the risk of making incorrect decisions.

-"Let's create a strategy that can leverages subsidies and grants."
+When they said, "Let's develop a strategy that leverages available subsidies and grants."

 Q: Please tell us about your short-term and medium-term challenges.